Skip to main content

 Kafka

-The OpenTelemetry Collector's Kafka Metrics receiver collects 16 metrics from Kafka 2.x and 3.x, including consumer group lag, partition offsets, topic configuration, replica sync status, and broker count.
-This guide configures the receiver, connects to a Kafka cluster, and ships metrics to base14 Scout.
+The OpenTelemetry Collector's Kafka Metrics receiver collects 16 metrics from Kafka 2.x, 3.x, and 4.x, including consumer group lag, partition offsets, replica sync status, topic configuration, and broker count.
+The receiver speaks the Kafka client protocol directly to a broker on port 9092 - no JMX bridge or exporter sidecar - and works the same against ZooKeeper-based and KRaft clusters.
+This guide configures the receiver, connects it to your cluster, and ships metrics to base14 Scout.

 Note: This guide uses the kafkametricsreceiver, which collects metrics about Kafka.
 Do not confuse it with the kafkareceiver, which receives telemetry data through Kafka as a transport.